sutrolabs/census-docs/destinations/kafka.md

 * **Username**: The username of your Kafka instance.
 Called API Key by Confluent.
 * **Password**: The password of your Kafka instance.
 Called API Secret by Confluent.

+{% hint style="info" %}
+Your Kafka instance must be accessable to the public internet in order for Census to connection.
+Consider using [Census' IP addresses](../basics/security-and-privacy/regions-and-ip-addresses.md) to limit access to your Kafka instance.
+{% endhint %}

 ## 🔀 Supported Objects and Behaviors

 | **Object Name** | **Supported?** | **Sync Keys**  | **Behaviors** |